bacdillon/AutomationPlayground/UiPath/Basic API Integration Extracting Data from a REST API into Excel/Readme.md

 ## 10. AI Capabilities

-This project doesn't use AI — it's a demonstration of core, deterministic RPA and data-handling skills: calling an API repeatedly, parsing structured responses, and compiling results into a usable format.
-It's a good example of how much practical value can come from solid, foundational automation engineering, without needing AI involved.
+This project doesn't use AI.
+It is just a demonstration of core, deterministic RPA and data-handling skills: calling an API repeatedly, parsing structured responses, and compiling results into a usable format.
+It's an example of how much practical value can come from foundational automation engineering, without needing AI involved.

 ## 11. User Interactions

 - The only interaction required is at the start: the user is asked how many records to extract, through a simple input prompt.
 - After that, the automation runs entirely unattended, looping through the API calls and building the spreadsheet without further input.
-- The end result — a ready-to-use Excel file — is what the user interacts with afterward.
+- The end result with a ready to use Excel file — is what the user interacts with afterward.

 ## 12. Inputs and Outputs